 - PREUPGRADE: The stage in which AutoUpgrade performs checks of your system, based on your current system configuration to determine its readiness for upgrade, such as checking to determine if you have sufficient available disk space.

-- PRECHECKS: The stage in which AutoUpgrade analyzes your source Oracle Database to determine if the database meets the requirements for upgrade.
+- PRECHECKS: The stage in which AutoUpgrade analyzes your source Oracle home to determine if the database meets the requirements for upgrade.

 - PREFIXUPS: The stage in which AutoUpgrade performs preupgrade fixups before starting the upgrade.
-For example, this is the stage in which AutoUpgrade gathers dictionary statistics on the Source Oracle Database.
+For example, this is the stage in which AutoUpgrade gathers dictionary statistics on the source Oracle home.

 - DBUPGRADE: The stage in which AutoUpgrade performs the upgrade, and compiles any invalid objects that are found after the upgrade completes.

-- POSTCHECKS: The stage in which AutoUpgrade performs checks on the Target Oracle Database (the upgraded Oracle Database) before starting postupgrade fixups.
+- POSTCHECKS: The stage in which AutoUpgrade performs checks on the target Oracle home (the upgraded Oracle Database) before starting postupgrade fixups.

 - POSTFIXUPS: The stage in which AutoUpgrade performs processing of postupgrade fixups, such as upgrading the time zone.